Apocentre/cross-devops/README.md

 Basically:

-i) Create a new DNS record on DO balancer.hotcross.com pointing to the Load Balancer ii) Run `kubectl apply -f kubectl/<environment>/ingress/ingress-nginx-svc.yaml`
+i) Create a new DNS record on DO balancer.hotcross.com (or balancer.hotcross.com if on staging) pointing to the Load Balancer ii) Run `kubectl apply -f kubectl/<environment>/ingress/ingress-nginx-svc.yaml`